-This Regulatory Investment Test for Transmission (RIT-T) evaluates options to maintain reliable transmission network services at Redcliffs Terminal Station (RCTS).
-Publication of this Project Assessment Draft Report (PADR) represents the second step in the RIT-T process in accordance with clause 5.16 of the National Electricity Rules (NER) and section 4.2 of the RIT-T Application Guidelines.
-The Project Specification Consultation Report (PSCR), which represents the first step in the RIT-T process, was published in December 2022.
+This Regulatory Investment Test for Transmission (RIT-T) evaluated options to maintain reliable transmission network services at Redcliffs Terminal Station (RCTS).
+Publication of this Project Assessment Conclusions Report (PACR) represents the last step in the RIT-T process in accordance with clause 5.16 of the National Electricity Rules (NER) and section 4.2 of the RIT-T Application Guidelines.
+The Project Specification Consultation Report (PSCR), which represents the first step in the RIT-T process, was published in December 2022 and the succeeding Project Assessment Draft Report (PADR) was published in May 2023